Becoming Little Wildflowers

 The school year follows that of Seattle Public Schools and the regular school holidays shall be observed.

-What are the responsibilities of the parents at Crown Hill Explorers Cooperative Preschool?
+What are the responsibilities of the parents at Little Wildflowers Cooperative Preschool?

 Being a part of a cooperative school requires a time & commitment from each family.
 In return, families reap the rewards of a high-quality preschool, lower tuition rates, parenting support and lasting friendships.
-Co-Op parents are asked to:
+Co-op members are asked to:

 What is my role as an “assistant teacher” in the classroom?